-Data from the American Community Survey (ACS), conducted annually by the U.S. Census Bureau, updated in January 2016, indicate that in 2015 approximately 164,694 Virginians have severe vision impairments as compared with 154,291 in 2014.
-This steady increase supports the agencys expectation of an increase in request for services.
-The agency strives to serve vision impaired Virginians of all ages, historically; the working age group has consistently been the majority of clients served, at approximately 50%.
-In 2015 the agency received 739 applications for the Vocational Rehabilitation program.
+Data from the American Community Survey (ACS) 2017 one year estimate, conducted annually by the U.S..
+Census Bureau, updated in September 2018, indicate that in 2017 approximately 190,000 Virginians have vision difficulty as compared with 165,000 in 2016.
+This steady increase supports the agency's expectation of an increase in request for services.
+The agency strives to serve vision impaired Virginians of all ages, historically, the working age group has consistently been the majority of clients served, at approximately 50%.
+In 2017 the agency received 420 applications for the Vocational Rehabilitation program.
 There are two emerging populations of clients that the agency anticipates will require increased services.
 The first population is the older vision impaired age group.
-The 2015 ACS results show that 152,2118 Virginians with vision impairments are 18 years or older; however, 68,607 equaling almost half (45%) of those are 65 years or older.
-This supports the agencys expectation of an increase in request for services from individuals of traditional retirement age of 65 or older.
+The 2017 ACS results show that 176,160 Virginians with vision impairments are 18 years or older; however, 73,861 equaling almost half (42%) of those are 65 years or older.
+This supports the agency's expectation of an increase in request for services from individuals of traditional retirement age of 65 or older.
 The second emerging population is among children.
-The 2013 ACS data indicate that approximately 12,476 children in Virginia are vision impaired which is an 17% increase over the 2013 finding of 10,713.
-This supports the agencys expectation of an increase in the number of children requiring education services.
+The 2017 ACS data indicate that approximately 14,157 children in Virginia are vision impaired which is an 13% increase over the 2015 finding of 12,476.
+This supports the agency's expectation of an increase in the number of children requiring education services.
 The agency will continue to align its resources to be poised to serve all groups of vision impaired Virginians.

-Statistics Table Description Value Number of Virginians with prevalance rates of visual loss in 2015, 65 years old and over Number of Virginians with prevalance rates of vision loss in 2015, under 5 years old 2,177 Number of people that went through our VR application process during the federal year of 2015 739
+Statistics Table Description Value Number of Virginians with prevalance rates of visual loss in 2017, 65 years old and over 73,861 Number of Virginians with prevalance rates of vision loss in 2017, under 5 years old Number of people that went through our VR application process during the federal year of 2017 420